xtermjs/xterm.js/addons/xterm-addon-image/README.md

 ## xterm-addon-image

-An addon providing image support for xterm.js.
-Currently it only supports the SIXEL format (iTerm2 image protocol planned).
+Image support for xterm.js.

 **Note:** This addon is still alpha, expect all sorts of weird errors at the current stage.
+It only supports SIXEL at the moment.

 ### Install